gonzalezalfie/fetch-machine-learning/README.md

 # Run the solution

-I'm assuming that the user can use a Linux terminal (preferably Ubuntu) and can use docker.
+I'm assuming that the user can use a Linux terminal (preferably Ubuntu) and has a relatively new version of docker installed.

 # Install Git (if you don't have it)